-In fact, it is not uncommon for Argentines to use a gesture instead of speak in some social situations.
+In fact, it is not uncommon for Argentines to use a gesture instead of speaking in some social situations.
 One of the most common of these is to brush one’s fingertips along the underside of one’s neck.
 This simply means – “I don’t know”.

 You may recall that previously in this post we touched on Argentina’s rich history of immigration, particularly from Italy.
-Perhaps this is more apparent than ever when Argentines are placed into situations which leave them in disbelief.
+Perhaps this is more apparent than ever when Argentines are placed into situations that leave them in disbelief.

 In Argentina, the sentiment behind “Are you kidding me?” is expressed by extending your arm, touching your fingers with your thumb with your wrist facing downwards, and shaking your hand back and forth.